St Mary's Church, Summerstown: History

 The parish was constituted in 1845 and there has been a church in this area for a number of years.
 In 1894, the old chapel, built in 1836 by William Moseley and extended in 1861 and 1870, was demolished for structural reasons, and was replaced by a temporary iron structure until a new parish church could be completed nearby.
-This iron structure served as a church hall from c.1925 until 1968, when it was sold by act of Parliament (St. Mary, Summerstown Act 1968).
+This iron structure served as a church hall from c.
+1925 until 1968, when it was sold by an act of Parliament, the Saint Mary, Summerstown Act 1968 (c. v).

 The Incorporated Society for Promoting the Enlargement, Building and repairing of Churches and Chapels gave £250 towards the rebuilding.
 The foundation stone was laid by Princess Helena, daughter of Queen Victoria on 4 April 1903 who was accompanied by an escort of the Surrey Imperial Yeomanry, and greeted at the site by a detachment of the 4th Surrey Volunteers.
 The Mayor of the Metropolitan Borough of Wandsworth, Mr Henry Kimber MP and the vicar, Revd.
 John Robinson were in attendance.

 The church was consecrated by the Suffragan Bishop of Southwark, Huyshe Yeatman-Biggs, on Saturday 30 April 1904.

 It has been little altered over the years, with an addition of a new church hall around 1968, a (recently restored) lynch gate around 1930, and Summerstown's war memorial after the Great War.